-Our August directed retreat consists of six days of spiritual direction.
+Our July directed retreat consists of five whole days (6-night stay) of spiritual direction.
 Retreatants will meet with a spiritual director daily (or less if you desire) to reflect on God’s Presence and movement in your life as revealed in prayer, the events and relationships in your life and the response to God that is being made.
 The spiritual director may make suggestions (prayer forms, Scripture, reading materials, etc…) to support and deepen your awareness of and response to God.
 You will have this week of quiet and peace for personal reflection at our Center and around our beautiful grounds.
 Mass will also be offered a few times throughout your stay.

 This is a silent retreat.
 Check-in begins at 3pm and the retreat will begin after dinner.
 Silence will begin at that time.

 Father Michael Schleupner was ordained in 1972 and has been a priest of the Archdiocese of Baltimore for 46 years.
 Most recently, he served as the pastor of Saint Margaret Parish in Bel Air, Maryland for 10 years.
 Father retired from that pastorate and from full-time ministry in 2016.
 Since then, he is ministering in various ways, including: assisting at parishes on weekends, offering spiritual direction in a parish setting and at the Caritas Counseling Center in Towson, directing retreats, and composing a weekly electronic spiritual message called Inbox Inspirations (firstname.lastname@example.org).
 Father Schleupner’s Sunday homilies are also available (www.fathermikeschleupner.blogspot.com).
 His weekend Mass schedule is on Facebook (www.facebook.com/FatherMikeSchleupner).
 Father has masters degrees in Theology and in Church Administration and a Licentiate Degree in Canon Law.
 He has also done studies in spirituality, spiritual direction, and in secularism.